tjense25/METAFORA/README.md

 <img width="2309" alt="image" src="https://github.com/user-attachments/assets/5458ee28-a07f-4a5a-b6d6-aa5c896d837e">

 # METAFORA
 **Metafora** (**Met**hylation **a**nalysis **f**or **o**utlier **r**egion **a**nnotation) is a workflow to call methylation outlier regions--segments of the genome where methylation levels in an individual deviate significantly from the normal levels seen in the general population--from long-read whole genome sequencing data.
-Metafora has been tested for both PacBio and ONT methylation calls and can further correct for technology-specific biases to allow joint analysis of across different sequencing modalities.
+Metafora has been tested for both PacBio and ONT methylation calls and can further correct for technology-specific biases to allow joint analysis of different sequencing modalities.

 Methylation outliers identified by Metafora can be used to pinpoint regions of the epignome that are being dysregulated.
 For rare disease genomes, this can help find aberrantly methylated imprinting regions that may lead to imprinting disorders as well as other diagnostic epivariants.
 In addition, methylation outliers can help interpret the functional impacts of nearby rare variants.